Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts.md

    2868bbf..39473bb  master -> master
 ```

-The `git add` tells Git that the conflict in `index.html` has been resolved,
-and the `git merge --continue` finishes the merge.
-Another option, if Bob had
+The `git add` tells Git that the conflict in `index.html` was resolved, and the `git merge --continue` finishes the merge.

-decided that he shouldn't have made the merge after all, was `git merge
---abort`; that option only works if there are conflicts.
+Another option, if Bob had decided that he shouldn't have made the merge after all, was `git merge --abort`; that option only works if there are conflicts.

 ## Exploring merge alternatives

-Bob could also use `git reset --hard` in both of the merged branches to get back
-to what he had before a merge.
-In this case, the `adCat` branch hasn't
-actually been merged, so Bob only has to reset `master`.
-It's worthwhile
+Bob could also use `git reset --hard` in both of the merged branches to get back to what he had before a merge.
+In this case, the `adCat` branch hasn't actually been merged, so Bob only has to reset `master`.

-playing around a little to see Bob's alternatives.
+It's worthwhile playing around a little to see Bob's alternatives.

-First, let's look at what happens if Bob does the squash but takes the default
-merge message instead of replacing it.
+First, let's look at what happens if Bob does the squash but takes the default merge message instead of replacing it.

 ```
 $ git reset --hard HEAD^